JackSzwergold/Writing/Bill the Damaged, Burnout, Acid Casualty, Mental Patient, Protector.md

 By Jack Szwergold, November 4, 2015

 I have no idea where Bill came from, but one spring in the 1970s he just showed up and hung out on our Ocean Parkway block seemingly every day.
-He was this white guy who wore a denim jacket with a red haired, frizzy Jewfro and he would just stand out there with a thousand yard stare and a smile on his face.
+He was this white guy who wore a denim jacket with a red haired, frizzy Jewfro and he would just stand out there with a thousand yard stare and a frozen smile on his face.
 What was he smiling at or about?
 Who knew!
-He just stood and smiled.
+He just stood, smiled and started vacantly just like a real life caricature of hippie burnout you would see in an underground comic book at a head shop or hippie store.

 At first us neighborhood kids thought he was creepy.
 He was definitely damaged.
 Maybe he was a burnout?
 Or an acid casualty?
 Or a mental patient?
 Or all of the above?
 Brighton Beach was filled with all kinds of wacky characters in the 1970s and and with Coney Island Hospital a few blocks away any of those explanations would make sense.
 But after a while, we realized he was just weird but harmless.